dgopsq/grdd.css/README.md

   --><div class="c-grdd__item c-grdd__item--1/2 c-grdd__item--1/1@sm"></div>
 </div>
 ```
-This grid has two 50% columns by default, and two 100% columns when the viewport will be < 48em.
+This grid has two 50% columns by default, and two 100% columns when the viewport is < 48em.
-Remember to add a comment from the end of each *grid__item* to the start of the next one, this because *grdd* uses [inline-block](https://css-tricks.com/fighting-the-space-between-inline-block-elements/).
+Remember to add a comment from the end of each *grid__item* to the start of the next one, this is because *grdd* uses [inline-block](https://css-tricks.com/fighting-the-space-between-inline-block-elements/).

 ## License
 The MIT License (MIT)